Key could be verified via a test request

 Browsing the Catalogue

-The first function shows the catalogue, which lists all available databases in a tree form.
-The tree structure is determined by the API and closely resembles the “Catalogue” view in the GUI.
+The first function shows the catalog, which lists all available databases in a tree form.
+The tree structure is determined by the API and closely resembles the “Catalog” view in the GUI.

 my_catalogue <- sc_schema_catalogue()